coreyculler/datastore-dynamodb-migrator/README.md

 ### DataStore Entity Key Identifier

 The migration tool automatically includes the DataStore entity key identifier for every Kind.
 This represents the unique identifier from DataStore entity keys and is available for selection as the partition key.
+In the interactive UI, this field is shown as "DataStore Primary Key (ID/Name)".

-**Field name selection:**
+**Field name selection (internal):**
-- **`id`**: Used when no existing "id" field exists in the entity properties
+- Internally stored as `PK` and derived from the DataStore entity key
-- **`__key__`**: Used when an "id" field already exists to avoid conflicts
+- When converting entities, if a collision-free attribute is needed, `id` or `__key__` may be used under the hood as described below, but the UI will display it as "DataStore Primary Key (ID/Name)"

 **Key characteristics:**
 - **Always available**: Present for all DataStore entities regardless of their schema